Once you complete your mandatory registrations, you can begin the application process.

 - In Section IV ("Submission Dates and Times") of the NOFOs

-What time must you submit your application on the deadline day?
+What time must I apply by on that day?

-The standard deadline time is 11:59 PM Eastern Time.
-This may vary – always reference the specific NOFO.
+The standard deadline time is 11:59 p.m.
+Eastern Time.
+This may vary – always refer to the specific NOFO.

-After you submit your application via grants.gov, your application goes through the following process:
+After you apply via grants.gov, your application goes through the following process: